Gemini Piano Trio

 Mozart • Clarinet quintet fragment

-Rob Patterson and the New Asia Music Society will play Weber’s virtuosic Quintet in B-flat, dedicated to the great clarinetist, Heinrich Baermann, and Brahms’ soul-searching Quintet in B minor, dedicated to Richard Mühlfeld, also among the greatest clarinetists.
+Rob Patterson, former Acting Principal Clarinet of the Baltimore Symphony Orchestra, with young and gifted players from the New Asia Music Society, will play Weber’s virtuosic Quintet in B-flat, dedicated to the great clarinetist, Heinrich Baermann, and Brahms’ soul-searching Quintet in B minor.
 Balancing these two masterpieces is Baermann’s own contribution, and a clarinet quintet fragment by Mozart, the composer who pioneered chamber music for clarinet.

 Jonathan Carney, violin